 System Access and Improvement

-Participants identified the characteristics of excellent service.
+Participants identified the characteristics of a system that provides excellent service.
 Discussions involved what the County must provide for contracted agencies and characteristics that most benefit clients and community.
-Community input from this category informs this implementation plan’s provisional “how well?” performance measures, described further within this plan’s section on measuring performance.
+Community input from this category informs this plan’s “how well?” performance measures, described further within the section on measuring performance.

-Characteristics of Excellent Service
+Characteristics of an Excellent Service System

 Outreach to communities with the greatest health needs and economic challenges.